pgericson/pivotal-tracker-db-access/README.md

     token: your_pivotal_tracker_token_here

-save it
+save it the Yaml file

     cp config/database.yml.example config/database.yml
     vi config/database.yml

-Change what needs to be changed
+Change what needs to be changed in regards to the database

     rake pt:update